chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 # Migrating from v3 to v4

-Polaris v4 contains mostly internal changes and has simple migration paths.
-This guide contains multiple steps on how to deal with our breaking changes in your application.
+Polaris v4 contains mostly internal changes and has simple migration path.
+This guide goes through the necessary steps to deal with breaking changes in your application.

 **Note:** This migration guide is for v3 but may apply for v2 as well.